cabrerahector/wordpress-popular-posts/readme.txt

 * Several shortcode bugs fixed (range, order_by, do_pattern, pattern_form were not working as expected).

 = 2.0.1 =
 * Post title excerpt now includes html entities.
-Characters like ÅÄÖ should display properly now.
+Characters like &Aring;&Auml;&Ouml; should display properly now.
 * Post excerpt has been improved.
 Now it supports the following HTML tags: a, b, i, strong, em.
 * Template tag wpp_get_views() added.
 Retrieves the views count of a single post.
 * Template tag get_mostpopular() re-added.
 Parameter support included.